Trip Report, Essence of Japan, October 2024

 Day 6: This is the first of two days where we would have access to carryon luggage only for our overnight.
 We departed to the train station at 8:30 am and arrived in Nagano at lunchtime.
 We had lunch at the 52nd Floor Zenith Restaurant.
 Nice views and good lunch.
 Then we drove by bus to the Inuyama Castle,the oldest standing castle in Japan.
 It was a short stop for photos and to use the restrooms.
 There was not enought time to and we were discouraged from climbing up the interior of the castle.
 Then we drove to the Sanshu Hamono Museum, a sword museum.
 We had a very interesting sword making demonstration and were able to take photos with the sword and the sword master.
 Also, a shopping opportunity.

 We arrived at Gero Onsen around 5:45 pm.
 I wish we had arrived earlier, as I really enjoyed the experience of this traditional Japanese Inn, and even an additional 1 hour would have helped.
 We left our shoes upon entry to the hotel, and were given slip on slippers.
 My husband and I quickly went to our room, donned our yukatas and visited the baths.
 I went into both the indoor and outdoor baths (I was the only person there).
 The outside bath was beautiful, as it overlooked the City and it was dark out.
 Then, the group gathered for the traditional Kaiseki meal.
-It was interesting and I liked most of it.
+It was interesting and I liked most of it. wine and beer included.
 The staff were lovely.
 After dinner, my husband and I both visited the baths again.
 (About 10-12 minutes each time).
 Then we retired to our room and had a very restful sleep on the futon beds.
 They were quite comfortable.

 Day 7: We had a private onsen bath in our room, which I used in the morning.
 I would have gone to the outdoor bath again, but it was raining.
 Then, a nice breakfast, mostly Western, but with some Japanese options.
 After breakfast, we headed downstairs to the coffee area on the first floor, where I could get a cappuccino and there was a sitting area overlooking the pretty grounds of the Inn.
 There is also a gift shop.
 Then, the group headed to the Tenryo Sake Brewery for a tour and tasting.
 I really enjoyed this.
 We then went to the town of Takayama, where we had a guided tour and time on our own before we were to meet up to walk to lunch at Le Midi.
 During our independent time, it started to rain very hard.
 Fortunately, we had our raincoats and umbrellas with us.
 The lunch was excellent.
 We then drove by bus to Kanazawa, where we stayed at the Hyatt Centric.
 Very nice hotel, quiet and comfortable and nicely located near the train station, restaurants and Department stores.
 Included dinner at Hotel at previously reserved time.

 Day 8: Full day in Kanazawa.
-After breakfast, we drove by bus to the Samurai House and Village, where we had a tour by our local guide, followed by some rime on our own.
+After breakfast, we drove by bus to the Samurai House and Village, where we had a tour by our local guide, followed by some time on our own.
 Our local guide recommended the gold leaf vanilla ice cream cone, which we tried.
 Then, we toured the Kenroku-en Garden (one of the top 3 gardens in Japan).
 Followed by lunch at the nearby Jardin Paul Bocuse.
 Then, a very enjoyable private Samurai show (with audience participation).
 Back to the Hyatt Centric, where we relaxed for a short time and had an on our own sushi dinner at a nearby restaurant.

 To be continued...